Schedule a Vaccination | Reminder: Masks Are Still Required When Visiting

-We primarily use this forward genetic approach to identify genes not previously known to be required in the development of the brain.
+We primarily use this forward genetic approach to identify genes not previously known to be required in development.
 We use the chemical mutagen ENU to create random mutations in the genome.
 We then breed potential mutations to homozygosity to create recessive developmental phenotypes.
 A combination of cutting-edge genomics and positional cloning is used to identify the mutated gene leading to the phenotypes.
-This turns out to be a relatively efficient tool for gene discovery in neurodevelopment. (see Stottmann et al., 2011; Stottmann and Beier 2010).
+This turns out to be a relatively efficient tool for gene discovery in development (see Stottmann et al., 2011; Stottmann and Beier 2010).
 We continue to use ENU mutagenesis to create novel mutations and will increasingly employ transgenic lines to more specifically query various aspects of neuronal specification and migration.

 An ENU mutagenesis experiment designed to recover monogenic, recessive phenotypes.
 Half-shading indicates heterozygosity for a hypothetical ENU mutation and full-shading indicates homozygosity (modified from Stottmann et al., 2011, Genetics)

-Examples of the brain malformations we have recovered to date, both in whole mount and in a histological preparation (frontal sections).
+Examples of the brain and craniofacial malformations we have recovered to date, both in whole mount and in a histological preparation (frontal sections).

-The alien mutation was identified in a mutagenesis screen in the lab of David Beier at the Brigham & Women's Hospital (Herron et al., Nat Genetics 2002).
-Positional cloning revealed this to be a null mutation in the gene Ttc21b/ Thm1,which is required for protein transport within the primary cilium (Tran et al., Nat Genetics 2008).
+The alien mutation was previously identified in a mutagenesis screen (Herron et al., Nat Genetics 2002).
+Positional cloning revealed this to be a null mutation in the gene Ttc21b, which is required for protein transport within the primary cilium (Tran et al., Nat Genetics 2008).
 The alien mutant also has a severe brain patterning defect (Stottmann et al., Dev Biol, 2009).
-The role of Ttc21b in the developing forebrain, and the role of cilia in neural development more broadly, is a focus within the laboratory.
+The role of Ttc21b in the developing forebrain and craniofacial tissues, and the role of cilia in development more broadly, is a major focus within the laboratory.
 One direction of this project is a tissue specific ablation of Ttc21b and other primary cilia genes in the in the developing forebrain and craniofacial tissues.